Advance Care Planning

 A Guide to Advance Directives

-An advance directive helps avoid confusion about what kind of care you want, how far providers should go in delivering that care, and who gets to decide what your care looks like.
-Anyone over 18 has the legal right to create an advance directive.
+An advance directive helps avoid confusion and lets you have a say in the kind of care you receive if there ever comes a time when you can’t make healthcare decisions for yourself.
+Adults 18 and older have the legal right to create an advance directive.

-Advance care planning guides you through the process of making these choices.
+Advance care planning is a process that prepares you to complete an advance directive.
+You can also see and download this guide:

 Here’s what you need to know before you fill out the advance directive form.

 Stop: Before You Fill Out an Advance Directive Form